My Mold Detox Protocol

 • Daily movement (walking, lifting, etc)

-• Hydration, including electrolytes (I use Seeking Health and have heard great things about LMNT)
+• Hydration, including electrolytes (I use Seeking Health or Cure (code: wholedailylife) and have heard great things about LMNT)

 • Rebounding daily (I use a Bellicon rebounder now, but anything with bounce will do!)